Parkinson's Disease Facts and the Hope of Stem Cell Treatment

 Embryonic stem cells are obtained from embryos that are not destined to develop into humans.
 However, given the proper environment, the embryos could continue their development and become human beings.
 For this reason, destroying an embryo to obtain the cells in its inner cell mass is strongly opposed by some people.

 A method to induce cells from adults to become pluripotent stem cells has been discovered.
-Using induced pluripotent stem cells (IPS cells) avoids the controversy surrounding the use of embryonic stem cells.
+Using induced pluripotent stem cells (also called IPS cells and IPSCs) avoids the controversy surrounding the use of embryonic stem cells.
 There is some concern about the safety of IPS cells, however, since the process of inducing pluripotency involves the genetic reprogramming of cells.
 Inactive genes must be activated so that the cells return to a state that resembles that of an embryonic stem cell.

 The technique for creating IPS cells was discovered by Shinya Yamanaka in 2006.
 In 2012, he won a Nobel Prize for his discovery.